 - Setting up a timed email campaign in advance

-You want to gain as much momentum as you can early on.
+Gain as much momentum as you can early on.
 Reach out to last year’s party-goers and convert those who already know you can organize a great event.
-Entice new potential attendees to sign up or buy tickets by offering an early bird price and VIP experiences.

-Pro tip: Eventbrite customers can put add-ons in place, which allow people to plan out their entire New Year’s Eve experience at once.
-Add-ons are “extras” that make the event experience either easier for guests — such as letting them purchase parking at checkout — or more exciting, like selling merch before the event.
+Pro tip: Eventbrite customers can put add-ons in place, which allows people to plan out their entire New Year’syear’s Eve experience at once.
+Add-ons are “extras” that make the event experience either easier for guests — such as letting them purchase parking at checkout — or more exciting things, like selling merch before the event.